This airy, spacious home in Thrissur, Kerala takes inspiration from its tropical surroundings to bring in ample natural light and air

 The ground floor houses a sit-out and a living room opening into the central atrium, that further leads to the kitchen, a dining room and a bed room at the back.
 The first floor has another bedroom, a study and a spacious family area.

-The top-most floor occupies the third bedroom with a perforated wall that forms a stunning façade for the building, and a roof terrace.
+The top-most floor is occupied by the third bedroom with a perforated wall that forms a stunning façade for the building, and a roof terrace.

-The interiors are minimalistic with tiny hint of colours against a muted backdrop.
+The minimalistic interiors have hints of colour against a muted backdrop.
 According to Lijo, even if an area is enclosed on all sides, it’s possible to ventilate it by opening it to the sky through a central volume; just as the architect duo expertly demonstrated through this design project.